obscurebyron/challenge/docs/adr.md

     3. front-end
     4. ingress
 * testing
     * can be done in one shot as a Playwright test - a single register/login/"like" an article should exercise all parts.
 Minimal tests for maximum value.
+DONE
     * microservice needs:
         * frontend - jest unit tests for components (does not connect to backends) DONE
         * auth - api tests with mocked data PLACEHOLDER DONE